Below are some common troubleshooting questions about our Twitter for Facebook integration.

 Not all of my Tweets appear on my Facebook wall.

-- @Replies and DMs will not post to your Facebook profile.
+- Replies and Direct Messages will not post to your Facebook profile.

 - Further troubleshooting: Facebook limits posts coming in via stream, which affects how many posts can be made to your profile from Twitter for Facebook.
 If you are experiencing this issue, please visit Facebook's Help Center for more information on their limits and best practices.